Visualisierung vom neuen Gebäude House of Energy im Verkehrshaus.

 House of Energy

 The multi-purpose "House of Energy" building, which was commissioned in 2023, has a See-Energie central heating and cooling system.
 Since then, all buildings on the Verkehrshaus site have been heated and in some cases cooled with heat pumps.
 The old gas heating system now only serves as a reserve for peak loads and the temperature range.
 The roof and façade of the multi-purpose building are equipped with a photovoltaic system that supplies around 120,000 kWh per year – enough to cover the annual electricity requirements of around 30 households.
-This amount of energy not only contributes to the building's self-sufficiency, but also makes an important contribution to promoting a sustainable energy supply and reducing CO₂ emissions.
+This amount of energy covers part of the building’s own electricity requirements, and any surplus not used by the building is fed into the grid.
+The site’s total CO₂ footprint in 2025 was 287,767 kg.

 Ein graues Gebäude mit drei Fensterreihen und der Aufschrift Verkehrshaus.